 - Then sprinkle the gelatin powder and combine well.

-- Next mix in the almond flour, coconut flour, baking powder, and salt.
+- Next, mix the almond flour, coconut flour, baking powder, and salt.

-- To the cookie batter fold in the sugar-free chocolate chips, pecans, shredded coconut flakes, chopped pork rinds.
+- Fold in the sugar-free chocolate chips, pecans, shredded coconut flakes, and chopped pork rinds to the cookie batter.

-- You'll be reserving the sugar-free chocolate bar pieces, pistachios, coconut chips, and 1/2 cup of the chopped pork rinds to press into the cookie dough.
+- You'll reserve the sugar-free chocolate bar pieces, pistachios, coconut chips, and 1/2 cup of the chopped pork rinds to press into the cookie dough.

-- If adding the coffee grinds sprinkle it to the batter and combine well.
+- If adding the coffee grinds, sprinkle it into the batter and combine well.

 - Drop the dough by heaping tablespoons and space about 2 inches apart on a parchment-lined cookie sheet or a baking mat.
 Flatten the cookie slightly by adding the reserved toppings.

-- Lastly, sprinkle the cookies lightly with the sea salt flakes prior to baking.
+- Lastly, sprinkle the cookies lightly with the sea salt flakes before baking.

 - Bake the cookies for 18-22 minutes.

-- Allow the cookies to fully cool on a baking rack before enjoying.
-Store any leftovers in the refrigerator for up to 5 days.
+- Allow the cookies to cool fully on a baking rack before enjoying them.
+Store any leftovers in the refrigerator for up to 5 days or freeze for up to 3 weeks.

 Notes